ACADEMICS

 We believe that in order for our students to succeed in life they must learn to succeed in the classroom.
 Our curriculum is designed to assist students who have struggled or fallen behind, as well as to challenge and prepare even the most dedicated student for future academic endeavors.

 The core of a Spring Ridge Academy education is the learning process.
-The academic environment at SRA nurtures young women to become confident, competent, and responsible students while gaining the necessary skills to engage in and enjoy the life-long process of learning.
+The academic environment at Spring Ridge nurtures young women to become confident, competent, and responsible students while gaining the necessary skills to engage in and enjoy the life-long process of learning.

 We place an emphasis on writing skills, critical thinking, problem solving, and communication.
 Our program offers a classroom environment that is small and structured to promote individual accountability, creativity and integrity.
-SRA is fully accredited by AdvancED, and our teachers are certified, experienced and dedicated.
+Spring Ridge Academy is fully accredited by Cognia, and our teachers are certified, experienced and dedicated.

 Each Spring Ridge Academy Student is Assigned an Academic Mentor